 Of course, the fact that His Majesty King Abdullah II graduated from Deerfield Academy is critical to our story.
 The formative experience that he had there, and the memory of it that he took away, allowed him to imagine what a Jordanian boarding school might do for boys and girls across the Middle East.
 His Majesty’s thinking was reinforced by the knowledge of his father’s experience at Victoria College in Alexandria, and then again when he visited Deerfield in May 2000 in the second year of his reign, to give the commencement address to the school.

 During that visit, King Abdullah stayed at “the Manse” – the headmaster’s residence – and had a chance to walk around the campus, escorted proudly by two senior students.
-At one point he was greeted by his old English teacher, Mr. Lambert.
-At another, the football coach and dining hall director, Mr. Smith, welcomed him back.
-His French teacher, Ms. Lyons, reminded him of their times in the classroom and Mr. Howell, his science teacher and then dorm-master, recalled His Majesty’s service as a senior proctor in the dormitory and his captaincy of the Deerfield wrestling team.
+At one point, the football coach and dining hall director, Mr. Smith, welcomed him back.
+At another, his French teacher, Ms. Lyons, reminded him of their times in the classroom while Mr. Howell, his science teacher and then dorm-master, recalled His Majesty’s service as a senior proctor in the dormitory and his captaincy of the Deerfield wrestling team.

 These reunions, and the affectionate memories that were prompted by them, reminded His Majesty of what it is about a boarding school that leaves such a strong impression on faculty and students alike.
 While he had no trouble remembering his teachers, it was fascinating to see how well they remembered him, down to details of his life that he himself had forgotten.
 It is that closeness – that passionate engagement teachers have with the education of their students from morning to night – that gives the best boarding schools their distinctive place in American education, and which in the case of His Majesty made his high school years among the happiest of his life.